-Proximity and Smart Cards
+Proximity and Smart Cards in Aberdeen

 A proximity card is a smart card which can be read without inserting it into a reader device, as required by earlier magnetic stripe cards such as credit cards.
 To use, the proximity card simply needs to be held near an electronic reader unit to be read by the system.
 The reader usually produces a beep or other sound to indicate the card has been read.